Yesin van der Pluijm

-Yesin van der Pluijm (born 4 April 1999) is a Dutch professional footballer who plays as a midfielder for One Knoxville SC in USL League One.
+Yesin van der Pluijm (born 4 April 1999) is a Dutch professional footballer who plays as a midfielder.

 Career

 Youth

 Van der Pluijm, raised in Rotterdam, joined local side Feyenoord when he was seven year's old.
 After almost a decade with the club, he left the club and joined Excelsior, where he captained the U19 side in his first season.

 College and amateur

 In 2018, Van der Pluijm moved to the United States to play college soccer at Young Harris College.
 Over three seasons with the Mountain Lions, he made 54 appearances, scoring four goals and tallying three assists.
 In 2019 he was named to the United Soccer Coaches NCAA Division II All-Southeast Region second team, CoSIDA Academic All-District III Men's Soccer Team, the All-Peach Belt Conference second team, and the Peach Belt Conference Men's Soccer Team of Academic Distinction.

 In 2019, Van der Pluijm played in the USL League Two with Cincinnati Dutch Lions, where he scored a single goal in 11 appearances.